CyR1en/Voxx/Docs/Run-Config.md

   voxx-cli -h
   ```

-​		(Only gonna be available when venv is active)
+​		(Only going to be available when venv is active)